qyang-nj/llios/macho_parser/README.md

 ```

 #### Sample
-This directory also includes a sample that demonstrates how source code ends up in the different parts of binary file.
+This directory also includes a sample that demonstrates how source code ends up in the different parts of a binary file.

 ```
 $ ./build_sample.sh